Ditsuhi/DL_AQ_Prediction/README.md

 ## Attention Temporal Graph Convolutional Network (A3T-GCN)

-The purpose of each file included in this repository is briefly described below:
+Below is a brief description of each file included in this repository related to A3T-GCN:

 - _A3T-GCN_TGCN_LSTM_GRU.ipynb_ includes steps for predicting nitrogen dioxide by implementing A3T-GCN and comparing it with the results from reference methods (TGCN, LSTM and GRU).
 - _Extract_Stations_Data_2019_2022.ipynb_ includes the procedure for extracting the data (raws/cells) referring only to the air quality monitoring stations' cells.